Colbie Caillat discography

-The discography of Colbie Caillat, an American musician and singer-songwriter, contains seven studio albums, seven extended plays, one compilation album, 22 singles (including six as a featured artist), 22 music videos and other album appearances and songwriting credits.
+The American singer Colbie Caillat has released eight studio albums, seven extended plays, one compilation album, 22 singles (including six as a featured artist), 22 music videos and other album appearances and songwriting credits.
 Caillat rose to fame through social networking website Myspace.
 At that time, she was the number-one unsigned artist of her genre.
 After signing with Universal Republic, she released debut album in July 2007, Coco has sold 2,060,000 copies in the United States and is certified 3× Platinum.
 In August 2009, she released Breakthrough, her second album which became her first album to debut at number one on Billboard 200.
 It has been certified Platinum by RIAA.
 In July 2011, she released her third studio album, All of You.
 In October 2012 she released her first Christmas album, Christmas in the Sand.
 Caillat sold 11 million albums and 25 million singles worldwide.
+Caillat released her first country music album, Along the Way, on October 6, 2023.